Services

 CCEG NEWS

-March 2025
+April 2025

-The group had its monthly Zoom meetings on Thursday 20th March.
+The group had its monthly Zoom meetings on Thursday 17th April.
 Minutes from that meeting will be posted once approved.
 Minutes from the last meetings are posted here.

-Date of the next meeting is Thursday April 17th 6.00 -7.00 by Zoom.
+Date of the next meeting is Thursday May 15th 6.00 -7.00 by Zoom.
 Contact Chrissie Verduyn for the zoom link (chrissie.verduyn@btinternet.com).

 Concern about pollution in the River Clun continues with the group joining with Clun Town Council with Chapel Lawn in seeking further action from the Clun River Liaison Group (Environment Agency, Natural England, Severn Trent Water and Shropshire Council).
 The River Monitoring Group is continuing monthly sampling at 7 locations.
 Results have now been calibrated and data analysis is beginning.
 For further information contact Chrissie Verduyn (chrissie.verduyn@btinternet.com).

 Following an initiative from Shropshire Climate Action Group we are starting work on local publicity for domestic retrofits (solar PV, batteries, Heat Pumps etc) including emphasis on the importance of starting with a home energy survey and making available a list of reliable local retrofit specialists.
-We will be participating in training organised by Marches Energy Agency Community Connectors.
+We will be participating in training organised this month by Marches Energy Agency Community Connectors.

 We have updated our audit of public buildings in Clun.
 A summary appeared in March’s Clun Chronicle.
 Both Memorial Hall and the Clun Museum have been successful in obtain grants for energy survey and the Memorial Hall now has improved insulation and solar PV panels.
 SSCAG are involved in a project with the Decarbonisation Group at St George’s Primary School, Clun.
 The school have been helped using a thermal imaging camera to identify problems with insulation and now have a Salix grant, as part of the Academy Trust for preliminary baseline reports on energy use.
 There is a major new initiative at St George’s Church Clun commencing with replacement of the oil fired system with electric heaters.